Flexagon: Generalized isosceles n-flexagon

 The pentaflexagon is one of an infinite sequence of flexagons based on dividing a regular n-gon into n isosceles triangles.
 Other flexagons include the heptaflexagon, the isosceles octaflexagon, the enneaflexagon, and others.

 Nonplanar pentaflexagon and nonplanar heptaflexagon

 Harold V. McIntosh also describes "nonplanar" flexagons (i.e., ones which cannot be flexed so they lie flat); ones folded from pentagons called pentaflexagons, and from heptagons called heptaflexagons.
 These should be distinguished from the "ordinary" pentaflexagons and heptaflexagons described above, which are made out of isosceles triangles, and they can be made to lie flat.

 In popular culture

 Flexagons are also a popular book structure used by artist's book creators such as Julie Chen (Life Cycle) and Edward H. Hutchins (Album and Voces de México).
 Instructions for making tetra-tetra-flexagon and cross-flexagons are included in Making Handmade Books: 100+ Bindings, Structures and Forms by Alisa Golden.

 A high-order hexaflexagon was used as a plot element in Piers Anthony's novel 0̅X̅, in which a flex was analogous to the travel between alternate universes.

+Vi Hart, a well-known recreational mathematician and public educator, gained attention for their video on hexaflexagons.